 5. Don’t be afraid of change.

-What do you think of when you think of large-scale organizational or cultural change?
+What do you think of when you think of the large-scale organizational or cultural change?
 Does it make you cringe a little or does it excite you?

 A successful organization is an organization that warmly welcomes productive change.
 If we’re being truly honest, change is often inconvenient and time-consuming.
 However, it is constant, constructive, and necessary for any industry or business.
 How you handle or respond to change directly affects how transformative the change can be.